Anyone in England can register with a GP surgery to access NHS services. It's free to register.

-A GP surgery can refuse to register you because:
+A GP surgery can refuse to register you if:

-- you live outside the practice boundary and they are not accepting patients from out of their area
+- you live outside their area and they only accept patients inside this area

-- you have been removed from that GP surgery register before
+- you have been removed from that surgery before

-If you have problems registering with a GP surgery, call the NHS England Customer Contact Centre on 0300 311 22 33.
+If you have problems registering with a GP surgery, contact:

 Changing GP surgeries

 You can change your GP surgery if you need to.